Great content doesn't just clearly explain a topic, it tells a story. Don't worry so much about length or quantity. Instead, focus on quality.

 We have unlimited information at our fingertips.
-A lot of ideas and facts have already been written, you just need to find them and present them in your own voice.
+A lot of ideas and facts have already been written, you just need to find them and create content that presents them in your own voice.
 Don't be afraid to do some research.
 Use data to back up any claims you make in your writing.
 For example, if you tell your readers that more businesses are using Twitter than ever before, you better have numbers to back it up.

 6. Learn How To Write Headlines